Start of Q&A on types of tea! !

 Ordinary Sencha (Futsu Sencha)

-A The tea leaves are steamed and then kneaded and dried.
+A : The tea leaves are steamed and dried while being kneaded.

 Deep steamed sencha (fukamushi sencha)

-A The production method is the same as ordinary sencha, but the tea leaves are steamed for XNUMX-XNUMX times longer, resulting in a distinctive taste.
+Method A is the same as regular sencha, but the tea leaves are steamed for 2-3 times longer, resulting in a distinctive flavor.

 Kabuse Sencha

-A This tea is produced in the same way as sencha, using tea leaves grown in a tea garden covered with straw or cheesecloth around XNUMX days before the plucking of first-grade tea.
+A: This tea is produced in the same way as sencha, using tea leaves grown in a tea garden covered with straw or cheesecloth around 7 days before plucking.

 Gyokuro

-Q“I often hear about gyokuro, but what is it?”
+Q “I often hear about gyokuro, but what is it like?”

-A From the time when the first buds of first-grade tea begin to grow, the tea leaves are harvested from the tea garden (Oishitaen), which is almost completely shaded from the sun by covering the tea garden with straw, cheesecloth, etc. manufactured tea.
+From the time when the first buds of A first tea grow, the tea leaves are plucked from the tea garden (Oshishitaen), which is almost completely shaded from the sun by covering the tea garden with straw and cheesecloth on reed trays, etc. The tea produced in

 Matcha